 The 12 December 2022 New Zealand took the next step in reducing smoking in the country.
 A decision to force nicotine levels in cigarettes to extremely low levels, as well as a ban on selling cigarettes to those born after 2008, was passed in December 2022.
 The measure has had a major impact in the the media around the world.
 Men Ben Youdan is not sure that the new legislation is the right way to go.

-'If we take a closer look at the trends we have seen in recent years, it becomes clear that we are already on the right track, if we just keep doing what we are doing.
+“If we look at the trends we have seen in recent years, it is clear that we are already on the right track, if we just keep doing what we are doing.
 Smoking will be below five per cent by 2025.
-Among young people, 1 per cent smoke daily, while 10 per cent vejpar.
-We already have a smoke-free generation and the explanation for this lies in a clear strategy where e-cigarettes, i.e. harm minimisation, have been given a central role," says the Commissioner.
-Ben Youdan.
+Among young people, 1% smoke daily, while 10% vejpar.
+We already have a smoke-free generation and the explanation for this lies in a clear strategy where e-cigarettes, i.e. harm reduction, have been given a central role” says Ben Youdan.

 Emphasising unnecessary risks